 - New traffic lights junction at Holme Lacy Road/Chestnut Drive/Hoarwithy Road: smarter signals to manage traffic flow better and reduce backups

-- Better drainage at the railway bridge: Upgraded pumps to clear floodwater faster (though very heavy rain might still close the road sometimes)
+- Better drainage at the railway bridge: Upgraded drainage (gulleys, pipes etc) and regular pump maintenance to clear floodwater faster (though very heavy rain might still close the road sometimes)

-- Safer spots for walkers and cyclists: More shared paths, raised tables (like speed bumps for cars), and improved crossings all along the road for safety
+- Safer spots for walkers and cyclists: More shared paths, raised crossings, and the introduction of new crossings along the corridor to improve connections

 Fixing the railway bridge – how the plans work